neelkamath/crystal-skull/README.md

    Pick one of these.
 1. Run `openapi-generator generate -g <TARGET> -o <DIRECTORY> -i spec.oas3.json`, where `<TARGET>` is what you chose in the previous step, and `<DIRECTORY>` is the directory to output the generated SDK to.
 A documented and ready-to-use wrapper will now be available at `<DIRECTORY>`.

-For advanced use cases, please see [OpenAPI Generator](https://openapi-generator.tech/)'s documentation.
+For advanced use cases, please see the [OpenAPI Generator documentation](https://openapi-generator.tech/).

 ### Mocking a Server